Harry Pell: Colchester United

 On 10 May 2018, Pell completed a transfer to Colchester United for an undisclosed six-figure fee on a three-year contract.
 He made his competitive debut on 4 August, playing the full 90-minutes of a 0–0 draw with Notts County.
 On 1 September, he scored his first goal for Colchester against his former club Cheltenham from the penalty spot in a 3–1 win for the U's.

 Pell was named club captain on 4 September 2020 ahead of the 2020–21 season, following Luke Prosser's summer departure.

 After three years with Colchester, Pell left the Essex club at the end of his contract in May 2021.
 He made 89 appearances and scored 13 goals for the U's.

 Accrington Stanley

 League One side Accrington Stanley announced the signing of Pell on a three-year contract on 14 May 2021, the same day as his release from Colchester was announced.

 AFC Wimbledon return

 On 24 August 2022, Pell returned to former club AFC Wimbledon for an undisclosed fee on a two-year contract.

+On 22 March 2024, following AFC Wimbledon's 1–0 home win over MK Dons on 2 March 2024, Pell was issued a one-match ban and fined £1,000 by the FA after admitting kicking balls at MK Dons supporters during the pre-match warm-up.
+Pell responded in a letter to the FA that "on mature reflection, I should have simply ignored the shouts and got on with my warm-up."

 The club announced Pell's departure at the end of the 2023–24 season.

 Return to Cheltenham

 Pell rejoined former club Cheltenham Town for the 2024/25 season and was named club captain for the season.
 However Pell ruptured his anterior cruciate ligament which resulted in him being ruled him out for the majority of the season.

+He returned to the team after overcoming his injury but only made five appearances for the team.

+On 9 December 2025, it was announced via a club statement that Pell's contract had been terminated by mutual agreement.

+Bath City

+On 18 December 2025, Pell joined Bath City.

+On 26 January 2026, Pell announced that, following medical consultations and consideration for his future, he had made the decision to retire as a footballer.

+Coaching career

+In February 2026, Pell joined the first-team coaching staff as assistant manager of National League North club Hereford, phoenix club of Pell's former club Hereford United working alongside best friend Aaron Downes.

+The duo went in with the side 11 points in the relegation zone with 21 games remaining.
+Hereford FC managed to secure there status in the division on the last day of the season.
+On the same day, chairman Chris Ammonds announced to the Hereford supporters that both Aaron Downes and Pell had signed two year contracts with the club.